kaashmonee/candycatcher/README.md

 # CandyCatcher
 Term project for 15-112 Fundamentals of Programming and Computer Science offered at Carnegie Mellon University.
+Catch candy flying candy with your mouth!

 ## Installation (Linux only)
 Please follow this guide to install OpenCV and a virtual environment.